 In order to improve the ongoing data collection, several adaptations have been made since the inclusion of MoCHiV into the SHCS.

 - All pregnant women of the SHCS should be included in MoCHiV.
 If this is not possible, the reason is documented.
 Only mother-child pairs will be included, if written informed consent has been given for anonymous data collection of the mother (SHCS) and her child or children (MoCHiV).
 Abortions and interruptions are documented.

-- Data collection and transfer to the data centre in Lausanne is organised as in the SHCS: the local data manager controls the completeness of the questionnaire before sending it to the data centre.
+- Data collection and transfer to the data centre in Zurich is organised as in the SHCS: the local data manager controls the completeness of the questionnaire before sending it to the data centre.